 - Day 8: Return to Marrakech via the original route with sketching the High Atlas on the pass.
 Arrive early evening to Marrakech, transfer to hotel.
 As in ‘Discover Morocco’, we may choose to eat dinner together on the famous Djemma el Fnaa square, sharing tales of our adventures.

-- Months: Late February; Early October (please enquire for exact dates)
+- Months: Early March, October

 - Duration: 8 nights Fez-Fez